coding201/Publish-Subscribe-Pattern/README.md

 ![](images/diagram1.png)

 To achieve Publisher/Subscriber pattern has been used Event/Delegate.
 Here are the drawbacks of this approach:
-1. For publishing Different type of message there is need of creating different type of Publisher.
-For Example : Publisher<int> - for integer type,  publisher Publisher<string> - for string type.
+1. For publishing different type of message there is need of creating different type of Publisher.
+For Example : Publisher<int> - for integer type, Publisher<string> - for string type.
-2. Tight Coupling bettwen Publisher and Subscriber.
-In this pattern Subscriber require to know publisher as they subscribe to event of publisher.
+2. Tight coupling bettwen Publisher and Subscriber.
+In this pattern Subscriber require to know Publisher as they subscribe to event of Publisher.

-With this application you can create subscribers for message type int and string by giving how many subscriber you want to have from each one.
-Below see screenshot of app.
+With this application you can create Subscribers for message type int and string by giving how many Subscriber you want to have for each of type message.
+See screenshot of app running below.

 ![](images/consoleapp.PNG)